 From this transaction, you would receive 87,730 Indian rupees.
 Then, you’d subtract fees, taxes, and other costs to determine the actual amount of the remittance, just as you did when converting USD to INR and GBP to INR.

 There are many ways to convert rupees to other currencies and vice versa.
 But not all of them are made equal.

-When looking for a way to send money home, every dollar matters.
+When looking for a way to send funds home, every dollar matters.
 That’s why choosing low-fee and online solutions is so important.
-Not only can your family have instant access to financial stability, but you can also send more at the same time.
+Not only can your family have access to financial stability, but you can also send more at the same time.